 The event raised $1 million for Feeding America and featured celebrities like Tom Brady, Ben Affleck, Adam Sandler, and Matt Damon.
-But as Online Poker Report notes, “it also raised awareness for ACR, a site based in Costa Rica that does not serve customers in the US legally.”
+But it is noted that, “it also raised awareness for ACR, a site based in Costa Rica that does not serve customers in the US legally.”

 The site has now made some news for other reasons and it remains to be seen how the issues will affect player pools.
 Complaints continued this week about glitches.

 ACR needs to hire new developers – how can this happen so often ? https://t.co/gJqMUe8jUT